Dimitra-Nikoloutsou/Drug-Project/README.md

 <h2>About Data</h2>

-This project was taken from <a href="https://www.kaggle.com/datasets/prathamtripathi/drug-classification">Kaggle</a>  under the <a href="https://creativecommons.org/publicdomain/zero/1.0/">licence</a>
+This project was taken from <a href="https://www.kaggle.com/datasets/prathamtripathi/drug-classification">Kaggle</a>  under the <a href="https://creativecommons.org/publicdomain/zero/1.0/">licence</a> for SQL and Tableau practice purposes.

 <h2>Business Task</h2>